-On or before 10 February, you should email me a 1-paragraph description of your proposed paper topic so that I can provide feedback on the suitability of the topic and suggest potential references or directions to explore.
+On or before 08 February, you should email me a 1-paragraph description of your proposed paper topic so that I can provide feedback on the suitability of the topic and suggest potential references or directions to explore.
 I encourage you to schedule a time during office hours if you would like to discuss potential topics individually.

-On or before 21 March, you will upload to eLC an annotated bibliography of at least 10 sources related to your project from beyond this syllabus.
+On or before 18 March, you will upload to eLC an annotated bibliography of at least 10 sources related to your project from beyond this syllabus.
 Each source (given in APA format) should be accompanied by a one or two sentence annotation of how the source relates to your research.

-On or before 18 April, you will upload to eLC a five-page executive summary or extended outline of your paper.
-You will workshop your summary or outline with your reading group on 21 April.
-I am available during office hours to give feedback on executive summaries or full drafts that are sent to me at least 24 hours in advance of your office hours appointment.
+On or before 14 April, you will upload to eLC a five-page executive summary or extended outline of your paper.
+Executive summaries may be double-spaced and extended outlines may use a bulleted or numbered format.
+You will workshop your summary or outline with your reading group on 18 April.
+I am available during office hours to give feedback on executive summaries that are sent to me at least 24 hours in advance of your office hours appointment.